Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 -   Picture compression was performed [here](https://tinypng.com/)

+-   Heading four used for user experience for titles of images and icons    [here](https://medium.com/swlh/html-heading-tags-best-practices-78a85f63df47)

 ### Media

 -   All Images were sourced from pexels with the video sourced from pinterest and are of free source.